 Cons: Monthly fee cloud storage, WIFI connection can be unstable, manual battery charging or replacement

-Difference – A DVR converts analog footage into a digital format, while an NVR typically only works with digital footage.
-DVR systems process data at the recorder, while NVR systems encode and process data at the camera before transmitting it to the recorder for storage and remote viewing.
+Difference: A DVR converts analog footage into a digital format, while an NVR typically only works with digital footage.
+DVR systems process data at the recorder, while NVR systems encode and process data at the camera before transmitting it to the system for storage and remote viewing.

-DVR (Digital Video Recorder) how it works – aka CCTV cameras, analog cameras produce a raw video signal.
-Less features than IP cameras, and usually the video quality is not as high – although there have been advances to offer improved analog resolution.
-On the whole, their lower specs make them more affordable than IP cameras.
-Since all the recording is done in the DVR itself, it is possible to transmit the raw video signals of many different camera models on one system.
-This makes DVR a great option for sites with cameras of varying brands and models.
+DVR (Digital Video Recorder): how it works—aka CCTV cameras, analog cameras produce a raw video signal.
+There are fewer features than IP cameras, and usually, the video quality is not as high, although there have been advances to offer improved analog resolution.
+Overall, their lower specs make them more affordable than IP cameras.
+Since all the DVR recording is in, it is possible to transmit the raw video signals of many different camera models on one system.
+DVR is an excellent option for sites with cameras of varying brands and models.
 The coaxial cable carries the raw video signal from the camera to the DVR for image processing.
-It does not power the cameras, but there are options available with an integrated power splitter, to carry out both functions from one cable.
+It does not power the cameras, but options are available with an integrated power splitter to carry out both functions on one cable.

-NVR (Network Video Recorder) how it works – uses newer technologies, such as internet connectivity, to make video surveillance easier and more flexible.
-NVR security systems connect to IP cameras, which capture video and process it all in one, sending the encoded (digitized) video to the NVR via an internet connection.
-2 ways IP cameras can connect to NVR – PoE (Power over Ethernet) connection or Wireless / WIFI connection.
+NVR (Network Video Recorder): how it works: uses newer technologies, such as internet connectivity, to make video surveillance more accessible and flexible.
+NVR security systems connect to IP cameras, which capture and process video simultaneously, sending the encoded (digitized) video to the NVR via an internet connection.
+IP cameras can connect to NVRs in two ways: a PoE (Power over Ethernet) connection or a wireless/WIFI connection.

-Should I DIY or have a professional install security camera system?
+Should I DIY or have a professional install a security camera system?